 That is a crash diet, I’m not losing just fat, I’m losing the good stuff.
-I was thinking I would lose 1 pounds a week or maybe even 2 pounds but over 6 lbs?
+I was thinking I would lose 1 pound a week or maybe even 2 pounds but over 6 lbs?
 No, I didn’t feel hunger or dizziness, really.
 I did not go hungry.
 I did hate salt and pepper chicken with steamed yams for days though.
 This girl ate until she felt full and stopped.

 Crash dieting is a miserable experience.
 It’s also pointless.
 You’re suffering a lot, getting nowhere, and probably setting yourself up for failure (and even more serious problems).
 Skip the crash diets.

 By the night of the 5th day, I quit.
 I quit in a fury by eating 3 fun-sized Snickers, 1 pack of M&Ms and plotted this post in my head on my way to the fridge for some cream cheese artichoke dip!!!
 I have no point to prove here.

 1) It’s misery.
 Yes…you can live on $30 a week and not die – but it will stink and you WILL lose weight.
 Especially in the beginning when you are limited in the basics.

 2) Dropping weight this quickly is not good – I’ll keep to eating healthy and dropping to 100 lbs but the real and healthy way!